 It is a Class D felony under Indiana law for a person other than a law enforcement officer to bring a firearm on to school district property.
-A permit to carry a firearm does not allow a person to bring a firearm on to school district property, except when the person possesses the firearm in a motor vehicle that is being operated by the person, to transport someone to or from a school or a school function.
+A permit to carry a firearm does not allow a person to bring a firearm onto school district property, except when the person possesses a firearm in a motor vehicle that is being operated by the person, to transport someone to or from a school or a school function.

 School district policy also forbids the possession of all weapons on school district property except by a law enforcement officer.
-Before coming on school property or to a school activity with any weapon, you are encouraged to check with the principal of the school, to be visited before bringing the weapon to the school or activity.
+Before coming on school property or to a school activity with any weapon, the law enforcement officer is encouraged to check with the principal of the school to be visited before bringing a weapon to school or activity.